SimonCalleLaverde/SimonCalleLaverde.github.io/_phases/phase_development.md

 order: 3
 ---

-The development phase could be done without a design, but it is always better to have a visual and approved concept to follow and re-create in a web format and a visual language that the browsers understands and can display.
-Having a design will also help ensure that nothing slips through the cracks when building the actual website in HTML and CSS.
+Although development could be done directly withouth a design, prototyping in web format, and reiterating on the product, it is always better to have a visual and approved design concept or mockup to follow and re-create in a <em class="text-ultra-light text-italic text-aqua">web language</em> to literally design the site again using <em class="text-ultra-light text-italic text-aqua">CSS</em> for styling, <em class="text-ultra-light text-italic text-aqua">HTML</em> which gives the main structure, and <em class="text-ultra-light text-italic text-aqua">JavaScript</em> or GSAP (which is JavaScript based) to <em class="text-ultra-light text-italic text-aqua">animate</em>, create <em class="text-ultra-light text-italic text-aqua">effects</em>, and create <em class="text-ultra-light text-italic text-aqua">interactions</em>.

+Having a design concept will also help us ensure that nothing slips through the cracks when building the actual website in languages that the browsers understands and can display: HTML, CSS, and JavaScript.
+This phase has its own creative concerns, a lot of unique problem solving depending on each project unique features, and can be the longest phase of the project to get to a final result.

-This is normally the longest part of the project and can take anywhere from 2 weeks to even a month or 2, depending on the size and complexity of each project.
-A backend, customizing and configuring it, can also be an option in the development phase.
-With this, the site becomes completely dynamic and all texts and images editable.
-It also gives the possibility to add and publish news, events or videos very easily.
+This <em class="text-ultra-light text-italic text-aqua">Front-End Development</em> phase can take anywhere from 1 week for a very small project, to even a month or 2 for a more complex project.
+To include a <em class="text-ultra-light text-italic text-aqua">backend</em>, customizing, and configuring it can also be an option in the development phase.
+With this, I can make a site completely dynamic and all texts and images in it can be editable.
+I can also give the possibility to add and publish <em class="text-ultra-light text-italic text-aqua">news</em>, <em class="text-ultra-light text-italic text-aqua">events</em> or <em class="text-ultra-light text-italic text-aqua">videos</em> at will through a custom backend.

+After a couple of iterations, the site should be able to launch and you will have control of many features throught the backend.

 <!--.................................